kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 ### Bucket Sharing
 A bucket can be shared, at least within the same namespace.
 The reason for this is that the app pods never reference the OBC (or OB) directly, but instead consume a Secret and ConfigMap in order to access the bucket.
-Since more than one pod can ingest the same Secert and ConfigMap, a bucket can be shared. _TODO: verify._
+Since more than one pod can ingest the same Secert and ConfigMap, a bucket can be shared.

 ### Quota
+(applicable only to new buckets)

 Bucket size generally cannot be specified; however, the current size of a bucke can usually be monitored.
 The number of buckets can be controlled by a resource quota once [this k8s pr](https://github.com/kubernetes/kubernetes/pull/72384) is merged.
 Until then, Resource Quotas cannot yet be defined for CRDs and, thus, there is no quota on the number of buckets.